Click here for recent meeting details and presentations.

 The need for a regional collaborative broadband strategy effort, as will be done by IERB, is critical in closing the Digital Divide within the Inland Empire region.

 IERB's goal is to meet current and long-term broadband planning needs for the Inland Empire within both San Bernardino and Riverside Counties.
 IERB is taking the lead in coordinating strategic regional efforts to improve broadband infrastructure and access through projects, programs, policy and advocacy support in the Inland Empire.

-IERB will focus its planning efforts on community and stakeholder involvement, in order to develop a Broadband Infrastructure and Access Plan for the Inland Empire Region.
+IERB has focused its planning efforts on community and stakeholder involvement, in order to develop a Broadband Infrastructure and Access Plan for the Inland Empire Region.

-The IERB Broadband Infrastructure and Access Plan will focus on the following issues:
+The IERB Broadband Infrastructure and Access Plan focuses on the following issues:

 - Needed capital improvement projects